 Contaminated equipment and tools should be cleaned with a cloth soaked in a small amount of suitable solvent (eg kerosene).
 The contaminated cloth should be disposed of as for PCB waste.

 If eye contamination occurs, remove any contact lenses and wash eyes for at least 15 minutes.
 Seek medical attention.

 If skin contamination occurs, the liquid should be wiped off immediately and the skin washed with soap and water.
 Water alone is not sufficient.
 If clothing is contaminated it should be quickly removed and disposed of as recommended.
 Solvents should NOT be used to wash the skin.
 Seek medical attention.

 PCB waste should be placed in plastic bags (for solids) or containers (for liquids) and stored in a sound, labelled steel drum for transport to an approved waste disposal facility.

 Correct disposal PCBs and contaminated material will prevent PCBs entering the food chain and the general environment.
 PCBs cannot be dumped or hosed away safely because of their potential to enter the food chain.
 Ordinary incinerators are NOT effective and must not be used.
-Contact the Department of Environment Regulation for information on approved disposal facilities.
+Contact the Department of Water and Environmental Regulation for information on approved disposal facilities.